 Prof. Michael E. Auer

 Michael Auer is a Professor of Electrical Engineering at the Systems Engineering Dept. of the Carinthia University of Applied Sciences Villach, Austria and has also teaching positions at the Universities of Klagenfurt (Austria), Amman (Jordan), Brasov (Romania) and Patras (Greece).
 He was invited for guest lectures at MIT Boston, Columbia University, Technical Universities of Moscow, Athens and others.
-He is a senior member of IEEE and member of VDE, IGIP, etc., author or co-author of more than 180 publications and leading member of numerous national and international organizations in the field of online technologies.
+He is a senior member of IEEE and member of ASEE, VDE, IGIP, etc., author or co-author of more than 200 publications and leading member of numerous national and international organizations in the field of online technologies.
 He is founder and chair of the annual international ICL and REV conferences and chair or member of the Program Committees of several international conferences and workshops.
-He is editorin- chief of the International Journals of “Online Engineering” (iJOE, www.i-joe.org), “Emerging Technologies in Learning” (iJET, www.i-jet.org) and ”Interactive Mobile Technolgies” (iJIM, www.i-jim.org).
+He is Editorin- chief of the International Journals of “Online Engineering” (iJOE, www.i-joe.org) and “Emerging Technologies in Learning” (iJET, www.i-jet.org).
 Michael Auer is Founding-President and CEO of the “International Association of Online Engineering” (IAOE) since 2006, a non-governmental organization that promotes the vision of new engineering working environments worldwide.
-In September 2010 he was elected as President of the “International Society of Engineering Education” (IGIP).
+From 2010 to 2016 he was President of the “International Society of Engineering Education” (IGIP).
 In 2016 he was elected as President of IFEES, the International Federation of Engineering Education Societies.
-Furthermore he is a member of the Advisory Board of the “European Learning Industry Group” (ELIG) and the International E-Learning Association (IELA).
+Furthermore he is a member of the Advisory Boards of the “European Learning Industry Group” (ELIG) and the International E-Learning Association (IELA).